jupyter-naas/awesome-notebooks/README.md

 ## What is the objective of this repository ?

 The objective of this repository is to create the largest catalog of production-ready Jupyter Notebooks templates.
-With those templates it becomes eassy to create data products (analytical dashboards, automation/AI engines and more).
+With those templates, it becomes easy to create data products (analytical dashboards, automation/AI engines and more).
 Check out the [data-product-template](https://github.com/jupyter-naas/data-product-template) repository to learn more.<br>
 The repository is organized by source/tools for easy discovery.
 You can also use our ["Google-like" search](http://search.live.kn.naas.ai/) to find templates by keywords<br>

 To ensure the quality of the templates, we have defined a framework.
 Each notebook shall be organized with the following sections: